 You can claim extra deductions if you forgot to claim them while giving details to employer.
 Similarly, you can also claim deductions under section 80C, 80D, 80G etc. on investment in LIC, PPF etc, medical insurance for self or family or donations made to charitable institutions covered under the sections.

-Deduction of up to Rs.10,000 is allowed on interest earned on savings accounts under section 80TTA.
+Deduction of up to Rs.10,000 is allowed on interest earned on savings accounts under section 80TTA and in case of senior citizen, deduction upto Rs 50,000/- is allowed under section 80TTB.
 However, interest earned on bank deposits form part of your taxable income and is taxable as per applicable slab rates.

 Check Form 26AS before filing as it shows the amount of tax deducted from your salary and deposited with the IT department by your employer.
 You should ensure that the tax deducted from your income as per your Form 16 matches with the amount in Form 26AS failing which you may get an intimation from the IT department.

-If you have deposited large amounts of cash in your bank account or have entered into high value transactions, please consider the same while filing your Income Tax Returns.
+If you have deposited large amounts of cash in your bank account or have entered into high value transactions, please consider the same while filing your income tax return.